NightlyRevenger/TataruHelper/README.md

 ## How to use
 - In depth guide [here](Documents/Guide.MD).

-## Development
+## Development/Translation

 Want to contribute?
 Great!

-If you want to translate the application into your language, let me know.
+If you want to translate the application into your language, proceed [here](https://crowdin.com/project/tataru-helper).

 ## License